Y Llais series 1: Episode 4 (2 March)

-The Recalls
+Callbacks

-Similar to The Callbacks in The Voice UK (Series 11–13), the next round will be The Recalls.
+The second round is the "Callbacks".
 In this stage of the competition, each coach's team will be narrowed down from eight contestants to three.
 The contestants perform a selected song, and their coach determines whether they are deserving of a place in the Semi-Finals.

 Additionally, each coach is allowed to bring a special guest mentor to help with their decision-making.
-The guest mentors for this season are Elin Fflur, Steffan Rhys Hughes, Trystan Llŷr Griffiths and Alys Williams for teams Bryn, Bronwen, Aleighcia, and Ywain, respectively.
+The guest mentors for this season are Elin Fflur, Steffan Rhys Hughes, Trystan Llŷr Griffiths and Alys Williams for teams Bryn, Bronwen, Aleighcia, and Yws, respectively.